-Katrín Jakobsdóttir has been Prime Minister of Iceland since November 30, 2017.
+Katrín Jakobsdóttir has been Prime Minister of Iceland since November 30th 2017.
 She governs in coalition with the conservative Independence Party and the center-right Progressive Party.
-She is the first elected Head of State who comes from a new breed of Nordic left-wing parties that link democratic socialism, environmentalism, feminism, and anti-militarism.
+She is the first elected head of state who comes from a new breed of Nordic left-wing parties that link democratic socialism, environmentalism, feminism, and anti-militarism.
 She is Iceland's second female prime minister, after Johanna Sigurdardottir, who took the post in 2009.
-Jakobsdóttir was Minister of Education, Science and Culture from 2009 to 2013 and Minister for Nordic Cooperation during the same period.
+Jakobsdóttir was Minister of Education, Science and Culture from 2009-2013 and Minister for Nordic Cooperation during the same period.
 Jakobsdóttir joined the Left-Green Movement in 2002 and has been a member of Althingi for the Reykjavík North Constituency since 2007.

-She has been the Chairman of the Left-Green Movement since 2013 and before that she was Deputy Chairman of the Left-Green Movement's parliamentary group from 2007-2009.
-Prior to her political career, Jakobsdóttir worked as a language adviser, freelancer and writer for broadcast and print media.
-She was also an instructor in lifelong learning and leisure at the Mímir School, and a Lecturer at the University of Iceland, University of Reykjavík and the Menntaskólinn College.
+She has been the chairman of the Left-Green Movement since 2013 and before that she was Deputy Chairman of the Left-Green Movement's parliamentary group from 2007-2009.
+Prior to her political career, Jakobsdóttir worked as a language adviser, a freelancer, and a writer for broadcast and print media.
+She was also an instructor in lifelong learning and leisure at the Mímir School, and a Lecturer at the University of Iceland, Reykjavík University and college Menntaskólinn.